sunilxd/recbot/README.md

 # Tinson

-## Soon going to be change the repo name to REC bot
+## Soon going to change the repo name to REC bot

 * Telegram bot to get your mark detail from [rajalakshmi.in](http://rajalakshmi.in/)
 * easy to use